 Many of the influences on fire have changed dramatically between pre-industrial and recent times.
-The geographic pattern of fire frequency shows an unambiguous decline with human population density, a relationship that holds across more than four orders of magnitude of population density (Bistinas et al., 2014; Knorr et al., 2014).
-Moreover, global biomass burning has declined precipitously since its peak in the mid-nineteenth century, as shown by both charcoal data (Marlon et al., 2008;

-- 25 Marlon et al., 2016) and carbon monoxide isotopes in ice and contemporary air (Wang et al., 2010).
-On the other hand, tropical deforestation and burning of peat substrates yield intense, localized pyrogenic sources of CO2 that closely covary with interannual variation in the duration and intensity of the dry season (van der Werf et al., 2010).
-Our estimate of gain based on pre-industrial, centennial-scale climate variability is likely more relevant to long-term climate projections - while on the other hand, realistic estimation of future fire risks and feedbacks must consider the pervasive effects of human - settlement and land use (Knorr et al., 2014).
-30
+The geographic pattern of fire frequency shows an unambiguous decline with human population density, a relationship that holds across more than 4 orders of magnitude of population density (Bistinas et al., 2014; Knorr et al., 2014).
+Moreover, global biomass burning has declined precipitously since its peak in the mid-nineteenth century, as shown by both charcoal data (Marlon et al., 2008, 2016) and carbon monoxide isotopes in ice and contemporary air (Wang et al., 2010).
+On the other hand, tropical deforestation and burning of peat substrates yield intense, localized pyrogenic sources of CO2 that closely co-vary with inter-annual variation in the duration and intensity of the dry season (van der Werf et al., 2010).
+Our estimate of gain based on pre-industrial, centennial-scale climate variability is likely more relevant to long-term climate projections, but any realistic estimation of future fire risks and feedbacks must consider the pervasive effects of human settlement and land use (Knorr et al., 2014).
+It is also possible that the influence of temperature variability on interannual timescales might generally differ from its influence on decadal-to-millennial timescales, but we cannot establish this from currently available palaeo-data because there is too little annually resolved information, while the interval for which we have satellite data is too short even to resolve decadal variability.

-Charcoal abundances have generally been interpreted as a measure of 'fire activity' or relative changes in the quantity of burned biomass (e.g. Power et al., 2008; Harrison et al., 2010; Daniau et al., 2012; Marlon et al., 2016).
-There have been some attempts to quantify the relationship between charcoal abundance and burnt area or total biomass consumed at a local scale (see e.g. Peters and Higuera, 2007; Duffin et al., 2016; Leys et al., 2017).
-These analyses, however, show a strong dependency on vegetation type and fire regime and the need to apply calibrations accounting for charcoal source area in the

-- 5 same way as for the interpretation of pollen abundances (Prentice, 1985: Sugita, 1994).
-Such calibrations have been made for Europe (Adolf et al., 2017).
-Our analyses establish that there is a relationship ($R^2 = 0.77$) between global charcoal abundance, expressed as normalized anomalies, and the methane isotopic record.
-Since emissions reflect the amount of biomass consumed by fire, which in turn is influenced by area burnt and fire intensity, these analyses support the idea that - the sedimentary charcoal record when synthesized at continental to global scales can provide quantitative evidence for 10 changes in the biomass burning carbon flux.
+Charcoal abundances have generally been interpreted as a measure of "fire activity" or relative changes in the quantity of burned biomass (e.g. Power et al., 2008; Harrison et al., 2010; Daniau et al., 2012; Marlon et al., 2016).
+There have been some attempts to quantify the relationship between charcoal abundance and burnt area or total biomass consumed at a local scale (see, e.g., Peters and Higuera, 2007; Duffin et al., 2016; Leys et al., 2017).
+These analyses, however, show a strong dependency on vegetation type and fire regime and the need to apply calibrations accounting for charcoal source area in the same way as for the interpretation of pollen abundances (Prentice, 1985: Sugita, 1994).
+Such calibrations have been made for Europe (Adolf et al., 2018) but not for other regions.
+Our analyses establish for the first time that there is a good relationship ($R^2 = 0.77$) between global charcoal abundance, expressed as normalized anomalies, and the methane and methane-isotopic record from ice cores.
+Since emissions reflect the amount of biomass consumed by fire, which in turn is influenced by area burnt and fire intensity, these analyses support the idea that the sedimentary charcoal record - when synthesized at continental to global scales - can provide quantitative evidence for changes in the global biomass burning carbon flux.
+Establishing the quantitative relationship between charcoal abundance and fire emissions is key to being able to exploit the continued expansion of the spatial and temporal coverage of charcoal records (Marlon et al., 2016) to examine regional changes in fire regimes on multiple timescales.